rohit0122/lets-lighthouse/README.md

-# Lets Lighthouse
+# Lets Lighthouse 2.0

 Verify your page performance and improve it before it's too late.

 Ease of analysis, reporting & comparison is powered by the "Let's Lighthouse" tool and backed by "Lighthouse" i.e. a proven tool to validate your page performance.

-This tool helps you to generate lighthouse reports for batch URLs & compare them effortlessly.
+This tool helps you to generate lighthouse reports for provided sitemap URL & compare them effortlessly.

 ## Note! 👋